Health

 Hemorrhoid remedies: What are the options?

 Hemorrhoids are a very common condition.
-In fact, 3 in 4 adults will have hemorrhoids at some point in their lives.
+In fact, by age 50, half of all people will have experienced hemorrhoid symptoms at some point.
 Many hemorrhoids do not cause symptoms, so you may not even know that you have them.
 Others, however, may cause itchiness, irritation or rectal bleeding.
 Fortunately, there are a number of remedies available for treating hemorrhoids at home in addition to other treatment options.

 Hydrocortisone